mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 - what is left of it, anyway – at his disposal.
 He can obtain more or less any equipment available on Andor at a few minutes' notice.
 This includes a number of Ancients artefacts and even a vessel augmented with their technology.
 He might decide to loan or even give the Travellers something they need if they can make a case for it but the idea of selling anything to them is simply inconceivable.

-MYUEMOSS, LEADER OF LEADERS SPECIES GENDER AGE Droyne Male — TRAITS — STR 2 INT 11 SKILLS DEX 5 EDU 13 Ancients Tech 4, Awareness 3, Caste
-(Leader) 6, Clairvoyance 2, Leadership 6, Tactics
-(military) 6, Telepathy 4
+MYUEMOSS, LEADER OF LEADERS  Droyne Male — TRAITS — STR 2 INT 11 SKILLS DEX 5 EDU 13 Ancients Tech 4, Awareness 3, Caste (Leader) 6, Clairvoyance 2, Leadership 6, Tactics (military) 6, Telepathy 4

 #### END 3 PSI 12